You will need a verified MyGovID account to apply. If you don't have a verified MyGovID account, you can create one here.

 Ask the child’s GP or medical specialist to complete the Domiciliary Care Allowance Medical Form (DCAMed1)

-You must provide a completed Domiciliary Care Allowance Medical Form (DCAMed1) as part of your application.
+Your application will not be assessed without a completed Domiciliary Care Allowance Medical Form (DCAMed1).
 The DCAMed1 form is available to download on gov.ie.

 There are three ways to provide the Domiciliary Care Allowance Medical Form (DCAMed1):